 I can honestly say that still to this day I am 100% OBSESSED with the show Shark Tank.
 With the exception of the year following our episode when my post-traumatic stress (ever so slightly kidding) was too intense to handle the sounds and the lights and the voices of the show, we have seen them ALL.
 Kidding about the serious post traumatic stress but not kidding about not being able to watch it for at least a year!
 For the very first three seasons, Mark and I sat down together and watched every single episode.
 We had even watched quite a few episodes of the BBC America show Dragon’s Den prior to Shark Tank as well.
 As two crazy focused and fearless entrepreneurs, we were both enthralled with the show.
 I still remember telling Mark literally every other episode half laughing and half serious that I was going to be on that show one day.
 I wasn’t exactly sure what product I would invent and how in the world I would do it but I dreamed of being on there one of these days.

 Fast forward to the Winter of 2010 and I literally had a dream.
 Mark and I were celebrating our nine year wedding anniversary overnight at the Chateau Elan winery close to our home in Georgia when I quite literally dreamed up my future company, Addison’s Wonderland.
 Close to a year prior to this dream, our 23 month old daughter Addison had decided that crib life was overrated and swiftly climbed head first over the side of her crib almost landing head first onto the floor.
 I rushed into her room and decided that day to start designing her big girl room.
-Mark and I put together a queen sized bed we had from our previous home that evening and I starting searching the internet for bedding and curtains and accessories to put together my dream daughter’s room.
+I put together a queen sized bed we had from our previous home that evening and I starting searching the internet for bedding and curtains and accessories to put together my dream daughter’s room.
 Yet I found nothing.
 Absolutely nothing that I loved.
 As crazy as that sounds, I think I had just envisioned a “future daughter’s room” so much over the last decade of my life as an interior designer that what I had invented in my head just didn’t exist.
 Over the course of the next several weeks, I switched my searches from bedding to fabric, pulled my sewing machine out of the closet and got to work making her bedding.
 And her curtains.
 And her cornice.
 And everything in between.
 It was the creative release I had needed so badly since becoming a stay at home mom in December 2007.
 And I was hooked…

 At the time, I had just started a part-time job as a trunk keeper for a new clothing company and was holding numerous trunk shows at our home.
 As more and more moms caught sight of her room, I quickly realized that my vision of a dreamy girl’s bedroom was something that was quite possibly a vision that lots of other moms may have had for their daughter’s rooms as well.
 And my entreprenuerial wheels started turning.
 I still remember the drive home from Chateau Elan that following morning.
 I reluctantly told Mark that I wanted to start a company.
 I had no clue how I was going to do it or what money I was going to use to start it but I wanted it and I wanted it bad.
 The recession had gotten hold of our kitchen/bath company and money was tight.
 To say the least.
 I started working more and more selling clothing through trunk shows and slowly started putting money aside while also drawing up and sewing more samples of bedding.
 I set a date, carted a suitcase full of samples around to different workrooms all over Georgia and eventually launched Addison’s Wonderland in July 2011…